Filming and photography on campus

 - Whether you're a student, an employee, a member of the media, an external organization, or someone else, you must receive written permission from the Communications Department to capture video or photographic images or to shoot a film or documentary on the Université Laval campus.

-- Applications must be sent by email at least five (5) business days before the shoot date to both members of the media relations team: Jean-François Huppé and Simon La Terreur-Picard.
-Applications must include the following information:
+- Applications must be submitted at least five (5) business days before the shoot date using the online request form.

 Specific considerations regarding image capture using drones on campus

 There has been a big increase in requests to take aerial images of the university using drones, whether for promotional, artistic, or scientific purposes.

 While drone photography is less expensive than traditional methods such as airplanes and helicopters, it too has a cost.
 It must be done safely, in accordance with Canadian aviation regulations and government regulations on the use of drones.

 The first thing you have to do is submit your project to the media relations team in the Communications Department.
 They will liaise as needed with Security and Prevention Services (SSP) and other relevant parties on campus.

 To request a permit or for more information, please contact:

 Next, you should know that any individual or organization that wants to take professional aerial photos or videos with drones for commercial purposes or in an urban area must comply with current Transport Canada regulations.
 Before beginning, it's important to read the information on this topic on the Transport Canada website.